vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

 variables to see if they develop into a more interesting story.
-The other things we will consider looking at are looking at Brazil’s deforestation *specifically due to commercial crops* (which would be `commercial crops` from the `brazil_loss` dataset).
-We also might consider looking specifically at China’s soybean use on the same plot as global soybean use, because they are by far the biggest importer of soybeans, and/or the United States because it interests us personally.
+The other things we will consider looking at are looking at Brazil’s deforestation *specifically due to commercial crops* (which would be `commercial crops` from the `brazil_loss` dataset), and showing which countries are using the most soybean.
 We also want to look at the differentiation between types of use, how they have developed over time and compared to deforestation, which led us to our second question.

 ### Plan for Question Two: